 Research conducted by the Lally School is often featured at conferences sponsored by the Academy of Management, INFORMS, PICMET, Academy of International Business, the IEEE, and ASSA.
 In addition, the Lally School regularly sponsors international conferences and seminars designed to bring together the best academics globally to focus on emerging areas of new research in order to establish intellectual leadership in a domain of broad interest to the academic community.

 At Rensselaer, technological entrepreneurship is the process of converting technical ideas into new businesses in startup ventures and established firms.
 This is the primary research focus for more than 15 faculty engaged in collaborative, multidisciplinary projects.
 These faculty members examine technological entrepreneurship from many perspectives, including psychology, economics, and sociology.
 They focus on such problems as opportunity identification, accelerating new-venture creation, intellectual property and governance in high-technology startups, and managing hyper-growth firms.
-The Severino Center for Technological Entrepreneurship is the focal point for scholarship in entrepreneurship and serves as a bridge to the Rensselaer Incubator and Rensselaer Technology Park.
+The Severino Center for Technological Entrepreneurship is the focal point for scholarship in entrepreneurship and serves as a bridge to the Rensselaer Emerging Ventures ecosystem and Rensselaer Technology Park.

 Innovation Management and New Product Development

 In this area, researchers concentrate on understanding the management processes leading to the development of successful new products, technologies, or services.
 Research topics include managing technological innovation, technology strategy, new product development, distributed innovation, strategic innovation alliances, innovation networks, management of radical innovation, and intellectual property management.
 Related research focuses on organizational strategies to successfully pursue product or service innovation, those that occur within the boundaries of the organization as well as those that involve other organizations.
 Given the emergence of global networks of innovation, issues related to inter-organizational alliances and collaboration form a primary focus of research at Lally.